What is a Ventral Hernia?

 Are Ventral Hernias Dangerous?

 Ventral hernias are most often diagnosed by a noticeable protrusion from the abdomen.
-CT scans, ultrasound, and other forms of testing may confirm the diagnosis of ventral hernias.
+CT scans, ultrasound, and other forms of testing may confirm the diagnosis.

 Ventral hernias normally do not resolve on their own and eventually require surgical repair.
 Some hernias, depending on their location, will cause discomfort, pain, vomiting, constipation, etc. Patients will seek out treatment to restore their quality of life or their doctor may determine that surgery is necessary, sooner rather than later, to avoid the risk of experiencing a strangulated hernia.